 Sometimes the why is hard to accept.
 Sometimes the connection between the reasons for the change and how you feel about it isn’t immediately apparent.
 A common ineffective strategy is denial.
 We might say, yes, sure, I accept the reason for the change, but deep down, we do not.

-For example, they implement a new work process, which changes the way we do our job.
+For example, they implement a new work process that changes how we do our job.
 We understand the changes and adjust our routine, but then we find that we are making more errors than normal.
 It may have nothing to do with the changes at work.
 Your paradigm is fighting to hold on to the old ways because you are comfortable with them.
-Unless you address the issues within yourself, it will take you a much longer time to adjust.
+It will take much longer to adjust unless you address the issues within yourself.
 It’s a common situation as companies institute new practices to protect people during the pandemic.

 The stress in our lives manifests in work performance issues.
-As the stress rises, you make more errors, your performance declines.
-The cycle downward continues and you make more errors in judgment, but your manager does not understand why you’re having so much trouble.
+As the stress rises, you make more errors, and your performance declines.
+The cycle downward continues, and you make more errors in judgment, but your manager does not understand why you’re having so much trouble.
 Now your job is in jeopardy.
 This typical example is why understanding your paradigm is so important.
-If you grasp the change affects your internal values and thinking, you will be better at handling change.
+If you grasp that change affects your internal values and thinking, you will be better at handling change.

 Get Comfortable with Unknowns

 Once you understand the reasons behind the why and accept the reasons given, you can move forward.
 Once you do this, it will be easier to see the internal and external effects.
 Learning to accept these changes isn’t as simple as snapping your fingers.

 You learn to be comfortable with the unknown.
 It would help if you made the conscious decision to venture into unfamiliar territory, leaving behind beliefs and values which may be anchors for your paradigm.
 This is also a handy strategy for life.
 It’s the modern version of the Buddhist idea of non-attachment.
 It’s learning not to make anchors you can’t cut and leave behind.

 Partner with the Positive